Author: Dan Jaffe, Attorney and LawLytics CEO

 Read Time: 10 minutes

 Urgency Level: High

 Key Points: Google will release a Chrome browser update in October 2017 that will make upgrading to a secure (SSL) website imperative for all law firms.
 If you’re a LawLytics Member, we have you covered.
 Simply let us know you’re ready for us to upgrade your site by calling us at 800-713-0161 or submitting a support ticket.

-When Derek and I co-founded LawLytics in 2011, we set out to create a service that would give attorneys everything they needed to start, grow and build a dominating law firm website without wasting time and money.
+When we founded LawLytics in 2011, we set out to create a service that would give attorneys everything they needed to start, grow and build a dominating law firm website without wasting time and money.
 We wanted to empower attorneys to use our service to add predictable revenue to their businesses without proportionally scaling up their marketing overhead.
 To do this we knew we needed to build a system that would combine the economics of a stable cloud infrastructure at scale with a level of service that ensured that none of our members would ever get left behind.
 And we wanted to position our membership so that, when new features become essential to successful online marketing, we would be able add them and benefit all of our members without charging additional for each new feature.

 We knew our system and service would need to adapt at the speed at which the internet evolves.
 That’s really fast.
 We knew that, for LawLytics to become the dominant law firm website system, we would have to add strategic features as dictated by market forces, of which Google is the most powerful.
 So we built a system that allows us to continuously innovate and add features and improvements across all of our members’ websites without charging them a penny more.

 Our promise to keep our members’ websites up to date: